 WHY FILE NAMES ARE IMPORTANT:

-GUIDELINES FOR PRINT IMAGES
+NEW GUIDELINES FOR PRINT IMAGES

 The print registration desk will open at 8:30 a.m. on the day of the meeting.
 No prints will be accepted after 9:45 a.m.